Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, Mr. Kin Phea, Director General of the Cambodian Institute of International Relations (IRIC) under the Royal Academy of Cambodia, said that the Phnom Penh government needs to continue to maintain a neutral stance in the East Sea dispute.

-“Cambodia calls on all parties concerned to resolve the dispute in accordance with international law and the United Nations Charter.
-Cambodia also calls on all parties concerned to formally adopt the Code of Conduct in the South China Sea (COC), which is an important foundation for conflict resolution,” the expert said.
+“Cambodia calls on all parties concerned to resolve disputes in accordance with international law and the United Nations Charter.
+Cambodia also calls on all parties concerned to formally adopt the Code of Conduct in the South China Sea (COC), which is an important foundation for resolving conflicts,” the expert said.

-According to Mr. Phea, the Kingdom of Cambodia called on all relevant parties to fully and effectively implement the DOC in the East Sea, adopted at the 8th ASEAN Summit in Phnom Penh, hosted by Cambodia in 2002, and stated: “ASEAN should maintain its previous stance on the East Sea by avoiding disputes (between China and some ASEAN member countries) from becoming disputes between China and the entire ASEAN.
-The parties should resolve the disputes based on diplomatic consultations.”
+According to Mr. Phea, the Kingdom of Cambodia called on all relevant parties to fully and effectively implement the DOC in the East Sea, which was adopted at the 8th ASEAN Summit in Phnom Penh, hosted by Cambodia in 2002, and commented: “ASEAN should maintain its previous stance on the East Sea by avoiding disputes (between China and some ASEAN member countries) from becoming disputes between China and the entire ASEAN.
+Parties should resolve disputes based on diplomatic consultations.”

 Source